IMMOBINIUM/XDreminder/README.md

 vsce package --out ./dist/
 ```

+if project don't have error, the exported file will be saved in dist Folder!

+> Notice : Make sure you have dist folder in project directory! (if dist folderdoes not exist create it)

 ## How to Clone

 For clone the project you need to use this command in terminal or CMD: